UPPMAX/uppmax_intro_day_1/docs/faq.md

 ### When should I follow this course?

-!!! tip

-    > Great course.
-Now, Python is not scary anymore.

-    A learner from this course ([source](evaluations/20240830/README.md))

 When you want to get started with Python.

 Especially at the start of any new programming language,